 Death Before Rebirth

-For both Lizzie and Orual, before there can be a rebirth into something new and that which is corrupted in the old must die.
+For both Lizzie and Orual, before there can be a rebirth into something new that which is corrupted in the old must die.
 Lizzie must rise above the fear which has bound her and Orual must release the pride which has prevented her from seeing the truth of her actions.
 For both, the spiritual renewal is precipitated by a physical death.

-While there have been outbursts where Orual’s self-centered actions are on display throughout the narrative, the perspective is Orual’s own.
+While there have been outbursts in which Orual’s self-centered actions are on display throughout the narrative, the perspective is Orual’s own.
 In her mind, her actions are warranted.
 It is not until the death of her close friend and military commander, Bardia, that she is forced to examine herself.
 Throughout his final illness, Orual is indignant that he is away for so long, certain that it is his wife that is keeping him away.
 Even when she hears of his death, her thoughts are of how it affects her and regret that “all would be bearable if, only once, I could have gone to him and whispered in his ear, ‘Bardia, I loved you.”

 It is not until she visits Bardia’s widow, Ansit, to give her condolences that Orual is forced to take a hard look at herself, her actions, and her motivations.
 Pushed past courtesy in her grief, Ansit confronts Orual with her narcissism which consumed without thought of those around her.
 The clear mirror held by Bardia’s wife is not one Orual can ignore.